Skip to content

 What are ASINs?

 When looking for a product on Amazon, you’ll notice that each listing has a unique 10-digit number.
-This number is called an ASIN and stands for “Amazon Standard Identification Number.”
+This number is called an ASIN and “Amazon Standard Identification Number.”
 ASINs are used to identify products in the Amazon catalog, and they help

 Amazon keeps track of inventory and available offers competing for the Buy Box.
 In addition, ASINs are used by Amazon’s search engine to index and rank products.
-When you search for a product on Amazon, the results are sorted based on factors like relevance and customer reviews.
+When you search for a product on Amazon, the results are sorted based on relevance and customer reviews.
 An ASIN’s sales history is also used to help determine which listings should be displayed first.

 Does every ASIN need a UPC?